PostHog/posthog.com/contents/tutorials/react-surveys.md

 tags: ['surveys']
 ---

 [Surveys](/docs/surveys) are a great tool to collect qualitative feedback from your users.
-This tutorial shows you how to implement a survey in your React app.
+This tutorial shows you how to implement a survey in a React app.

-We'll cover creating a basic React app, adding PostHog, creating a survey, and then adding the code to show the survey and collect responses.
+We'll create a basic React app, add PostHog, create a survey, and then add the code to show the survey in-app and collect responses.

 ## Creating a React app